-Vertices in a graph that have distance two, i.e., metamours, or more generally vertices that have a given specific distance, are discussed in the existing literature in many different contexts.
-Closest related to metamour graphs is the online discussion [21] about which graphs are isomorphic to their metamour graphs.
-Furthermore, the persons participating in the exchange [8] discuss algorithms for efficiently finding vertices having specific distance on trees.
-Moreover, the notion of dominating sets is extended to vertices at specific distances in Zelinka [26] and in particular to distance two in Kiser and Haynes [14].
+Moreover, vertices in a graph that have distance two, i.e., metamours, or more generally vertices that have a given specific distance, are discussed in the existing literature in many different contexts.
+The persons participating in the exchange [11] discuss algorithms for efficiently finding vertices having specific distance on trees.
+Moreover, the notion of dominating sets is extended to vertices at specific distances in Zelinka [31] and in particular to distance two in Kiser and Haynes [20].

 Also various kinds of colorings of graphs with respect to vertices of given distance are studied.
-Typically, the corresponding chromatic number is analyzed, for instance Bonamy, Lévêque and Pinlou [2], Borodin, Ivanova and Neustroeva [4], and Bu and Wang [7] provide such results for vertices at distance two.
+Typically, the corresponding chromatic number is analyzed, for instance Bonamy, Lévêque and Pinlou [5], Borodin, Ivanova and Neustroeva [7], and Bu and Wang [10] provide such results for vertices at distance two.
 Algorithms for finding such colorings are also investigated.
-We mention here Bozdağ, Çatalyürek, Gebremedhin, Manne, Boman and Özgüner [5] as an example.
-Kamga, Wang, Wang and Chen [13] study variants of so-called vertex distinguishing colorings, i.e., edge colorings where additionally vertices at distance two have distinct sets of colors.
+We mention here Bozdağ, Çatalyürek, Gebremedhin, Manne, Boman and Özgüner [8] as an example.
+Kamga, Wang, Wang and Chen [19] study variants of so-called vertex distinguishing colorings, i.e., edge colorings where additionally vertices at distance two have distinct sets of colors.
 Their motivation comes from network problems.
-The concept is studied more generally but for more specific graph classes in Zhang, Li, Chen, Cheng and Yao [27].
+The concept is studied more generally but for more specific graph classes in Zhang, Li, Chen, Cheng and Yao [33].

 Many of the mentioned results also investigate vertices at distance at most two (compared to exactly two).
 This is closely related to the concept of the square of a graph, i.e., graphs with the same vertex set as the original graph and two vertices are adjacent if they have distance at most two in the original graph.
-More generally, this concept is known as powers of graphs; see Bondy and Murty [3, p.
+More generally, this concept is known as powers of graphs; see Bondy and Murty [6, p.
 82].
-For powers of graphs colorings are studied by a motivation coming, among others, from wireless communication networks or graph drawings.
-The corresponding chromatic number is analyzed, for example, in Kramer and Kramer [15], Alon and Mohar [1] and Molloy and Salavatipour [16].
-Results on the hamiltonicity of powers of graphs are studied in Bondy and Murty [3, p.
-105] and Underground [20].
+The overall question to characterize all graphs whose nth distance graph equals some graph of a given graph class is studied also for powers of graphs instead of distance-n graphs; see Akiyama, Kaneko and Simić [1].
+Colorings are studied for powers of graphs by a motivation coming, among others, from wireless communication networks or graph drawings.
+The corresponding chromatic number is analyzed, for example, in Kramer and Kramer [21], Alon and Mohar [2] and Molloy and Salavatipour [22].
+Results on the hamiltonicity of powers of graphs are studied in Bondy and Murty [6, p.
+105] and Underground [27].

 Finally, there are distance-regular graphs.
 Even though the name might suggest that these graphs are closely related to metamour graphs, this is not the case: A graph is distance-regular if it is regular and for any two vertices v and w, the number of vertices at distance j from v and at distance k from w depend only upon j, k and the distance of u and v.
-The book by Brouwer, Cohen and Neumaier [6] is a good starting point for this whole research area.
-Plenty of publications related to distance-regular graphs are available.
+The book by Brouwer, Cohen and Neumaier [9] is a good starting point for this whole research area.
+Plenty of publications related to distance-regular graphs are available, in particular recently Iqbal, Koolen, Park and Rehman [18] considered distance-regular graphs whose distance-2 graphs are strongly regular.